Francis Matthey

-Francis Matthey (17 June 1942 – 20 March 2025) was a Swiss politician of the Social Democratic Party of Switzerland (SPS/PSS), best known for declining the election to the Swiss Federal Council on 3 March 1993.
+Francis Matthey (/fr/; 17 June 1942 – 20 March 2025) was a Swiss politician of the Social Democratic Party of Switzerland (SPS/PSS), best known for declining his election to the Swiss Federal Council on 3 March 1993.
 Matthey was elected instead of the official candidate of his party, Christiane Brunner.
 To follow the resolution of the party to enable the election of a woman to the Federal Council, he declined the office.
 Ruth Dreifuss was finally elected to succeed René Felber.

+Career

-Matthey was mayor of the city of La Chaux-de-Fonds (1980–1988), a member of the Swiss National Council (1987–1995) and member of the Conseil d'État of the canton of Neuchâtel (1988–2001).
+Matthey was from Le Locle.
+He served as the 53rd mayor of the city of La Chaux-de-Fonds (1980–1988), a member of the Swiss National Council (1987–1995) and a member of the Council of State of the canton of Neuchâtel (1988–2001).